-We are unable to pass through certain cost increases to our antibody product customers with which we have supply contracts.
+We are unable to pass through certain cost increases to our antibody product customers with whom we have supply contracts.

-A significant amount of our antibodies are sold under contracts that extend for periods up to five years.
-Certain contracts do not permit us to increase prices during the contract term except to reflect changes in customer specifications and new governmental regulations.
-If our costs of collecting antibodies under these contracts rise for reasons other than changes in customer specifications and new governmental regulations, we are unable to pass on these cost increases to our antibody product customers except with the customer's consent.
+A significant amount of our antibodies are sold under contracts that extend for a period up to one year.
+Certain of these contracts do not permit us to increase prices during the year except to reflect changes in customer specifications and new governmental regulations.
+If our costs of collecting antibodies under these certain contracts rise for reasons other than changes in customer specifications and new governmental regulations, we are unable to pass on these cost increases to our antibody product customers except with the consent of the customer.
+Moreover, our existing contracts do not generally permit us to expeditiously take advantage of market changes that could benefit us.